Garoowe: Location

 Garowe is situated in northeastern Somalia, in the heart of the Puntland region.
 Nearby settlements include to the east Gillab (4.8 nm), to the northeast Qalqalooc (15.3 nm), to the north Libaax Seexay (2.5 nm), to the northwest Geida Debabo (12.2), to the west Bixin (5.9 nm), to the southwest Lugo (6.0 nm), to the south Salaxley (5.3 nm), and to the southeast War Weytan (9.7 nm).
 The largest cities most proximate to Garowe are Qardho (205 km), Galkayo (216 km) and Erigavo (275 km).

 Climate

 Garowe has a hot desert climate (Köppen climate classification BWh).
 As such, the weather is generally hot, sunny and dry.
 Coldest average temperatures occur during the months of November to February, when thermometer readings range from 23 to 25 °C. The weather slowly heats up in the spring, as the April rainy season begins.
 Average temperatures later reach a maximum of around 41 °C over the summer period.
 Come September, a gradual moderation starts to set in again.
 Annual rainfall is low, averaging 133 mm.
 The sky is usually clear and bright throughout the year.

 Administration

 Garowe is the third largest city in Puntland after Bosaso and Galkayo.
-Situated in the Nugal province in the geographical center of the region, it is the seat of the regional parliament, the presidential palace and government ministries.
+Situated in the Nugal province in the geographical center of the region, it is the seat of the regional parliament, the presidential palace and government ministries’ headquarters.